 The collaborative nature of Jankowski's practice is paramount, as each participant often unwittingly contributes his or her own texture to the story.
 There is as much emphasis on the journey as the destination, and the risks and chances inherent in Jankowski's collaborations ultimately give surprising shape to the final works, whether these are photographs, paintings, sculptures or video installations.
 By foraging for food in a supermarket with a bow and arrow (The Hunt, 1992), renovating at exhibition space under the auspices of a reality TV show format (The Perfect Gallery, 2010) or selling a souped-up speedboat as a work of art at an art fair (The Finest Art on Water, 2011), Jankowski proves that he is not frightened to turn the camera, canvas or microphone back on himself.
 Search playful but far-reaching projects so tug at the very fabric of society itself, querying many notions of authorship, ownership, originality, propriety and authenticity that might otherwise be taken for granted.

 Christian Jankowski lives and works in Berlin.
-He was born in 1968 in Göttingen, Germany and Studied at the Academy of Fine Arts, Hamburg.
-Recent solo exhibitions include Haus am Lütowplatz (2016), Kunsthaus Hamburg (2015), Center for Contemporary Art, Ujazdowski Castle, Warsaw (2013); Sala de Arte Publico Siqueiros, Mexico City (2012); MACRO, Rome (2012); Nassauischer Kunstverein Wiesbaden, (2009); Kunstmuseum Stuttgart, (2008); Miami Art Museum (2007); MIT List Visual Art Center, Massachusetts (2005); Swiss Institute, New York (2001) and the Wadsworth Atheneum, Hartford, Connecticut (2000).
-He has Participated in Numerous group exhibitions Including 'Autogestion', Joan Miró Foundation, Barcelona, Spain (2016); ‘When I Give, I Give Myself’, Van Gogh Museum, Amsterdam, The Netherlands (2015); Project Los Altos (off-site show in Silicon Valley, staged by San Francisco Museum of Modern Art, 2013); Both Taipei and Sydney Biennials (2010); the Whitney Biennial, New York (2002) and the Venice Biennale (1999, 2013).
-Jankowski curated the 11th edition of Manifesta in 2016, the first artist to assume the role.
+He was born in 1968 in Göttingen, Germany and studied at the Academy of Fine Arts, Hamburg, Germany.
+Recent solo exhibitions include Haus am Lütowplatz, Berlin, Germany (2016), Kunsthaus Hamburg, Germany (2015), Center for Contemporary Art, Ujazdowski Castle, Warsaw, Poland (2013); Sala de Arte Publico Siqueiros, Mexico City, Mexico (2012); MACRO, Rome, Italy (2012); Nassauischer Kunstverein Wiesbaden, Germany (2009); Kunstmuseum Stuttgart, Stuttgart, Germany (2008); Miami Art Museum, Florida, USA (2007); MIT List Visual Art Center, Massachusetts, Cambridge, USA (2005); Swiss Institute, New York, USA (2001) and the Wadsworth Atheneum, Hartford, Connecticut, USA (2000).
+He has participated in numerous group exhibitions Including 'Autogestion', Joan Miró Foundation, Barcelona, Spain (2016); ‘When I Give, I Give Myself’, Van Gogh Museum, Amsterdam, The Netherlands (2015); Project Los Altos (off-site show in Silicon Valley, staged by San Francisco Museum of Modern Art, USA, 2013); Taipei Biennial, Taiwan (2010); Sydney Biennial, Australia (2010); the Whitney Biennial, New York, NY, USA (2002) and the Venice Biennale (2013 and 1999).
+In 2016, Jankowski curated the 11th edition of Manifesta, becoming the first artist to assume the role.